Gregor-Mendel-Institute/SNPmatch/README.md

 ### Installation using pip

 SNPmatch can be easily installed with the help of pip.
-SNPmatch uses various python packages (numpy, pandas, [PyGWAS](https://github.com/timeu/PyGWAS), [scikit-allel](https://github.com/cggh/scikit-allel)), which are automatically downloaded and installed while using pip.
+SNPmatch uses various python packages (NumPy, pandas, [PyGWAS](https://github.com/timeu/PyGWAS), [scikit-allel](https://github.com/cggh/scikit-allel)), which are automatically downloaded and installed while using pip.
 Follow the commands below for successful installation.

 ```bash
 ## installing SNPmatch from git hub repository